 Many clients will, even prior to the introduction of IR35 in 2000, have sought to check whether there was an employment relationship and have taken indemnities if it was possible that an employment relationship applied.
 It is still advisable to consider this approach.

 There is, however, no reason to stop contracting with a service company even if there is an employment relationship - it may still be the best way to proceed for both the client and worker.
 There are still commercial advantages for both parties (as explained above) and, for the worker, some financial advantages (tax is still only paid at the end of the year).
-Although, as mentioned below, the Government is clamping down on the use of service companies in the public sector.
+Although, as mentioned below, the Government is clamping down on the use of service companies in the public sector and some of the tax advantages of service companies will be removed by the changes to the taxation of dividends.

 In addition, for the client the tax test of an employment relationship does not necessarily mean that a worker goes on to gain other employment rights.